Gwen Stefani Shares Sweet Hotel Room Photos From Las Vegas Trip With Blake Shelton

-Gwen Stefani and Blake Shelton are taking their love to Las Vegas, and Stefani’s certainly not afraid to let the world know that she and her country star boyfriend has arrived.
-Per a report by Us Weekly, the singer shared sweet photos and video from inside her and Blake’s Sin City hotel room to her Instagram Stories account this week, giving fans a glimpse at what the two were getting up to while in Nevada.
+Gwen Stefani and Blake Shelton are taking their love to Las Vegas, and Stefani’s certainly not afraid to let the world know that she and her country music star boyfriend has arrived.
+According to a report by Us Weekly, the singer shared sweet photos and video from inside her and Blake’s Sin City hotel room to her Instagram Stories account this week, giving fans a glimpse at what the two were getting up to while in Nevada.

 The site shared a screen grab of one of the uploads Gwen posted, which showed Planet Hollywood Resort & Casino had provided the couple – who have been together for around two and a half years – with matching monogrammed robes.